IBM/blockchain-application-using-fabric-java-sdk/README.md

 This code pattern uses a sample chaincode `fabcar` to demo the usage of Hyperledger Fabric SDK Java APIs.
 To deploy and instantiate the chaincode, execute the following command.

-| Note: The chaincode has been taken from the fabric sample - https://github.com/hyperledger/fabric-samples/tree/release-1.1/chaincode/fabcar/go.
+> **Note:** The chaincode fabcar.go was taken from the fabric samples available at - https://github.com/hyperledger/fabric-samples/tree/release-1.1/chaincode/fabcar/go.
 ```
 java -cp blockchain-client.jar org.app.network.DeployInstantiateChaincode
 ```